 You can purchase the JGAurora A5S from Amazon, Gearbest, and other online retailers.
 If you want to find the best possible price, be sure to check all of your options to find potential flash deals or discounts.

-License: The text of "2019 JGAurora A5S – Review the Specs of This 3D Printer" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2019 JGAurora A5S 3D Printer – Review the Specs" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP